glimmerjs/glimmer-di/README.md

 The three key ideas are:

-1. An object's dependencies should be provided to the object when it is created, rather than hardcoded.
+1. An object's dependencies (that is, the other objects it needs to do its job) should be provided to the object when it is created, rather than hard-coded.
 2. A dependency may have multiple implementations, so long as each implementation adheres to an agreed-upon interface.
 3. An object using a dependency shouldn't care where on the filesystem that dependency comes from.

-When we talk about an object's dependencies, we just mean the other objects that it relies on to do its job.

 Let's look at a short example that **does not** use dependency injection.
 We'll write a hypothetical server that renders a short HTML document when an incoming